sujaykhandekar/Automated-objects-removal-inpainter/README.md

 python test.py --input ./examples/my_small_data --output ./checkpoints/resultsfinal --remove 3 15 --cpu yes
 ```
 It will run the segmentation model on cpu.
 It will be 5 times slower than on gpu (default)
-For other options inclduing different segmentation model and EdgeConnect parameters to change please make corresponding modifications in .checkpoints/config.yml file
+For other options including different segmentation model and EdgeConnect parameters to change please make corresponding modifications in .checkpoints/config.yml file

 ## training
 For trainig your own segmentation model you can refer to this [repo](https://github.com/CSAILVision/semantic-segmentation-pytorch) and replace .src/segmentor_fcn.py with your model.